Jestin James

 Missed Conversion Lever

-• BNPL at search level can increase click-through by 18–22%
+• Instalments at search level can increase click-through by 18–22%

 • Monthly payment framing reduces price anchoring friction

-• Installment filter chip unavailable — a known conversion driver
+• Instalment filter chip unavailable — a known conversion driver

 Search Result Pain Point — Hard-to-discover payment benefits and options